anguloag/Matplotlib-Challenge/README.md

 The data for the results of the drug trials are contained in a csv file called "Study_results".
 The dataset is organized into four columns:
 - Mouse ID - the unique ID number for each mouse
 - Timepoint - the timepoint in which the data was taken (0, 5, 10, 15, 20, 25, 30, 35, 40, and 45).
-Going down the rows, the data is organized chronilogically such that all of the results from each timepoint are grouped together going from time 0 to time 45.
+Going down the rows, the data is organized chronologically such that all of the results from each timepoint are grouped together going from time 0 to time 45.
 - Tumor Volume (mm3) - the tumor volume for each mouse, measured at each timepoint in cubic millimeters
 - Metastatic Sites - the number of metastative sites for each mouse at each timepoint